 We are mindful of one of our core goals in protecting the quality of waters of the state.
-We recently recognized the ten-year anniversary of our state’s codification of the human right water.
+We recently recognized the ten-year anniversary of our state’s codification of the human right to water.
+Water Code section 106.3 establishes the policy that all Californians have a right to safe, clean, affordable, and accessible drinking water.
 Our adoption of Resolution 2016-0010 cements our commitment to considering this right in our actions that involve sources of drinking water.

+Although Water Code section 106.3 is not directly applicable to our review of general waste discharge requirements (see our discussion at Section II.C.1), the State Water Board considered this policy in developing this order.
 The new regulatory framework for nitrogen discharges is designed to ensure dairy discharges meet the Nitrogen Discharge Limit over time.
 Ultimately, our goal is to help ensure a safe drinking water supply exists for everyone who relies on groundwater that may be impacted by dairy discharges.
 We find that the adoption of this order supports the human right to water for consumption, consistent with State Water Board Resolution No. 2016-0010.